 Ready to speak with us about a legal matter?Get Started

 By law, you are financially protected when you suffer an injury at your place of work.
 The Commonwealth of Pennsylvania requires every employer to maintain insurance to compensate you in the event that the unexpected happens.
 However, many workers' compensation insurance programs leave you with a battle of red tape.
 The job of our team of workers' compensation lawyers is to cut through that red tape and to get you your rightful compensation.
-That is where workers' compensation attorney Gabriella Hashem Farhat and our team of experts step in, to help ensure you receive satisfactory care and fair compensation to aid in your recovery.
+That is where workers' compensation attorneys, Gabriella Hashem Farhat and Linda F. Gerencser, and our team of experts step in, to help ensure you receive satisfactory care and fair compensation to aid in your recovery.

 Our workers compensation attorneys will work hard to provide you with the following:

 Before you decide to retain us for your workers' compensation case, here are a few self-help guides of things that could happen in your case over the course of handling your case.
 We hope that this provides you with some general guidelines concerning workers' compensation, answers some of the many asked questions about your case, and familiarizes you with the workers' compensation system.

 Workers' compensation cases are controlled by the Workers' Compensation Act, which provides for certain benefits to workers that are injured on the job [or have an occupational disease], regardless of fault, regardless of the prior condition of the employee.